TeslimAdeyanju/TeslimAdeyanju/README.md

 ### 😀 About Me

 I’m **Teslim Uthman**, a results-driven **Finance and Data Analytics Professional** with a proven track record in leveraging **SQL, Python, Machine Learning, Advanced Excel**, and **Power BI** to deliver impactful financial insights.
 My expertise lies in **transforming complex datasets into actionable strategies**, enabling organizations to make smarter, data-driven decisions.

-I specialize in **building predictive models**, **designing interactive dashboards**, and **automating financial workflows**, with a mission to **streamline processes and enhance operational efficiency** through innovative analytics and technology.

 ----
 ### 🎗️ What I Do